“Reading is an active, imaginative act; it takes work.” — Khaled Hosseini

 Don’t feel like you need to click on the hyperlinks in these chapters.
 They are there for your general edification if you want to know more, or don’t understand a particular term, but you should generally pass over them.
-Stop and look at images and maps because that will better enable you to understand what’s going on in the reading.
+And, while this no doubt goes without saying for 99% of you, understand that I didn’t glean any information from Wikipedia when writing the text (I’m embarrassed to say it didn’t exist when I finished grad school).
+Stop and look at images and maps, though, because that will better enable you to understand what’s going on in the reading.
 They are there for a reason and are well worth the few minutes it takes to look them over.
-They may appear on exams as an aid.
-Understanding basic geography and chronology (time and space) is helpful in building a basic foundation of historical knowledge.
-From there you can expand into higher levels of analysis like causation, interpretation, synthesis, etc. A good default way of analyzing whether you really understand something is to ask yourself the “Five W’s” of journalism: who, what, when, where and why.
-What were the short- and long-term impacts and consequences?
-You won’t be able to apply these principles to every Learning Objective, but they are a good starting point.
-To further develop your idea of critical reading and reading comprehension, here’s a good 15-20 workshop.
+Another good exercise is to hand your LO notes to a friend or relative and ask if they can guess the prompt/question.
+If they can’t, you might be straying off topic.
+To further develop your idea of critical reading and reading comprehension, here’s a good 15/20-minute workshop.

 Industry & Technology 1

 1. Evaluate the economic impact of the Industrial Revolution on America in the late 19th century.
 Analyze its advantages and disadvantages.

-5. Analyze how finance affected technological innovation in the late 19th century (and vice-versa).
+5. Analyze how finance affected technological innovation in the late 19th c. and vice-versa.

 7. Explain what modern economists mean by the phrase “hype cycle.”

-6. Describe how patent concerns impacted the airplane industry.
+8. Describe how the patent system impacted the airplane industry.

 9. Summarize the ways that railroads changed American life in the late 19th century.

 10. Explain why Chicago was well situated to take advantage of the emerging intermodal system.
 Identify Richard Sears and some ways that he was a forerunner to today’s retailers.

-12. Identify important ways that Andrew Carnegie & John D. Rockefeller pioneered American business.
+12. Identify important ways that Andrew Carnegie & John D. Rockefeller pioneered American business and their own industries.

 Gilded Age 2